Isaiah 18 – Concerning Ethiopia

 a.
 A present will be brought to the LORD of hosts: Isaiah announces a day when Ethiopians will come and worship the LORD and bring gifts to Him to the place of the name of the LORD of hosts, to Mount Zion.

 b.
-To the place of the name of the LORD: Instead of Israelite messengers bringing news to Ethiopia of an alliance against the Assyria, the day will come when Ethiopians will come and worship at Mount Zion.
+To the place of the name of the LORD: Instead of Israelite messengers bringing news to Ethiopia of an alliance against the Assyrians, the day will come when Ethiopians will come and worship at Mount Zion.

 i.
 This may have been fulfilled in some way close to Isaiah’s time.
 But we know it was fulfilled in Acts 8:26-40, when an Ethiopian came to worship the LORD at Jerusalem, and then trusted in Jesus at the preaching of Philip.
-It was also fulfilled in the strong Ethiopian church the first few centuries, and the enduring Ethiopian church today.
+It was also fulfilled in the strong Ethiopian church of the first few centuries, and the enduring Ethiopian church today.